What is Wadiah

 It refers to a trust to keep.
 Here, asset or fund is deposited on the basis of trust.
 The custodian (Mustawde) keeps the deposit and takes care of his own property.
 He is not responsible for any damages except due his negligence.
 Also, the custodian does not gain any profit from the contract.
 He must return the asset or fund at any time upon demand of the owner.

 Wadiah yad Dhamanah

 It refers to savings with guarantee or safe-keeping.
-It refers to combination between safe-keeping (al wadiah) and guarantee (daman).
+It refers to a combination between safe-keeping (al wadiah) and guarantee (daman).
 The custodian is free to use the deposited property for investment purpose.
-He has right to gain some profit which is derived from the investment fund and sometime he is fully responsible for the damage.
+He has the right to gain some profit which is derived from the investment fund and sometimes he is fully responsible for the damage.